dathere/datapusher-plus/README.md

 ### DataPusher+ Configuration

-The DataPusher+ instance is configured in the `config_local.py` file.
-The location of this file can be adjusted using the `JOB_CONFIG` environment variable which should provide an absolute path to a python-formatted config file.
+The DataPusher+ instance is configured in the `.env` file located in the working directory of DP+ (`/etc/ckan/datapusher-plus` when running a production deployment.
+The root of the datapusher-plus source directory when running a development installation.)

 See [dot-env.template](datapusher/dot-env.template) for a summary of configuration options available.